 Project ARA (2014 — 2016)

-This short-lived project was definitely one of the best concepts nuked by Google.
+This short-lived project was one of the best concepts nuked by Google.
 The idea was to divide all major smartphone components into modular parts.
-Instead of spending hundreds of dollars upgrading the entire phone, customers would simply upgrade a specific component.
-The ambitious blueprint was diluted over time until Google eventually pulled the plug altogether.
+Customers would simply upgrade a specific component instead of spending hundreds of dollars upgrading the entire phone.
+The ambitious blueprint was diluted over time until Google pulled the plug.
 This hurts even more in hindsight, as phones continue to surge past the $1,000 mark.

 Google Talk (2005 — 2017)